What is Practice Ignition Payments?

-- Australia: Visa, MasterCard, American Express and Direct Debit
+Australia: Visa, MasterCard, American Express, Discover (Domestic), JCB, UnionPay and Direct Debit

-- United States, Visa, MasterCard, American Express, and ACH
+United States: Visa, MasterCard, American Express, Diners Club (Domestic), Discover (Domestic), JCB, UnionPay and ACH

-- United Kingdom, Visa, MasterCard, American Express, and Direct Debit (BACS)
+United Kingdom: Visa, MasterCard, American Express, Diners Club (International), Discover (Domestic) and Direct Debit (BACS)

-- Canada: Visa, MasterCard, American Express, and Pre-Authorized Debit
+Canada: Visa, MasterCard, American Express, Discover (Domestic), JCB, UnionPay and Pre-Authorized Debit

-- New Zealand: Visa, MasterCard, and American Express
+New Zealand: Visa, MasterCard, American Express, Discover (Domestic) and JC

 If you have a trial account, select the appropriate plan for you and once your account has been activated, you will have access to the Payment Settings where you can enable the feature and set your preferences.